bormaxi8080/osint-timeline/DRAFT.md

 **New from CyberDetective:**

+How to use robots.txt for OSINT: What is a robots.txt File, Importance of robots.txt for OSINT & Cybersecurity Professionals, How to find a Robot.txt file on a website, How to Find Hidden Information in robots.txt: https://osintteam.blog/robots-txt-a-file-we-all-better-know-a-bit-about-218794b6c1c7

 Bitcoin Tracking for Law Enforcement - A Guide to Crypto Investigations by twitter.com/ervin_zubic: Bitcoin Addresses Explained, How Bitcoin Transactions Work, Following Bitcoin on the Blockchain, Identifying Change Addresses, Visualization Tools and more: https://www.acfcs.org/acfcs-contributor-report-bitcoin-tracking-for-law-enforcement

 Canadian OSINT: business and corporate info, archives and genealogy, legal and court info, people search and more (dozens of resources): https://github.com/S3V3N11S/Canadian-OSINT-